AntonUBC/kaggle_flavours_of_physics/README.md

 The 3-fold local CV score for this model was 0.994635.

-The second model consisted of a single XGBoost classifier which was purposely "undertrained" by using shallow tre structure and a relatively high learning rate.
+The second model consisted of a single XGBoost classifier which was purposely "undertrained" by using shallow tree structure and a relatively high learning rate.
 The 3-fold local CV score for this model was 0.984374.

-The final vector of predictions was obtained using the following formula:
+The final vector of predictions was obtained by combining predictions of two models in the following way:

   ``preds_ensemble = preds_model1^0.585 * preds_model2^0.415``